Refrigerator Not Cooling? All the Easy Fixes You Need to Know

 Replace the Temperature Control Board

-This part helps control the compressor and other main components of a refrigerator.
-It's found next to the compressor in the machine compartment, which is behind a panel on the back of your fridge.
-Much like the electronic control board, you should run a diagnostic test to see if the temperature control board is not working properly.
+This part is found next to the compressor in the machine compartment, which is behind a panel on the back of your fridge.
+Much like the electronic control board, you should run a diagnostic test to see if the temperature control board is working properly.
 Consult your owner's manual or tech sheet for further instructions.

 Learn more about replacing a refrigerator temperature control board from Sears Parts Direct.